Section 3

 Pamplona to Logroño

 This glorious stretch of the Camino takes us from Pamplona, the capital of Navarre, to Logroño, the capital of La Rioja.
-It’s about 95 kilometres and takes four or five days as we walk through quiet, charming villages and towns.
-Early on, we climb over the Hill of Forgiveness, then descend into the farmlands of Navarre and onto the vineyards of Rioja.
-You might get swept up in a bull run, pluck grapes as you wander through sun-drenched vineyards, pour a glass of wine from a fountain, walk on ancient Roman roads, or spend an evening in Logroño hopping between pintxo bars.
+It’s about 95 kilometres and takes four or five days.
+Early on, you climb over the Hill of Forgiveness, then descend into the farmlands of Navarre and onto the vineyards of Rioja.
+You might get swept up in a bull run, pluck grapes as you wander through sun-drenched vineyards, pour a glass of wine from a fountain, walk on ancient Roman roads, or spend an evening hopping between tapas bars , sorry, meant to say pintxo.

 Pamplona